 If you miss a dose of Rabeprazole, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.

-Frequently asked questions for Ascend 20mg Tablet
+Frequently asked questions about Ascend Tablet

-Frequently asked questions for Rabeprazole
+Frequently asked questions about Rabeprazole

 No, Ascend is not an over the counter product, it is available when prescribed by a doctor.

 Ascend is not an antacid.
 It belongs to the class of proton pump inhibitors (PPIs) which decrease the amount of acid produced in the stomach while antacids only neutralize the stomach acid by coating the stomach.